 5. A Changing Pad

 You want a clean and safe surface on which to change your baby’s diaper.
+A portable changing mat is the perfect solution.
 Don’t perch your child on a changing table up high without a safety belt!

 6. A Fastened Toy and Pacifiers